-Still, another is the merchant cash advance, a lump sum loan granted to business owners without a need for collateral, the payment of which is deducted regularly from a business’ credit card sales.
+Still, another is the merchant cash advance, a lump sum loan granted to business owners without a need for collateral, the payment of which is deducted regularly from a business credit card sales.
 The amount is usually a percentage of the sales instead of a fixed amount.
-Similar to this is an unsecured business loan which deducts from the customer’s bank account instead and offers options for renewal and refinancing after the original loan is paid.
+Similar to this is an unsecured business loan that deducts from the customer’s bank account instead and offers options for renewal and refinancing after the original loan is paid.

 Pros and Cons of Business Loan Types

 The traditional types of loans are best for manufacturing companies given that they are better for bigger loan amounts.
 The payments are fixed which allow the owner to account for these in the monthly or yearly budget, minimising any risk of unaccounted expenses in the cash flow.

 Equipment financing is a really good option for a manufacturing company in that it allows the business to operate without necessarily draining its bank account.
 This will allow the owner to use the original capital not to purchase the equipment but for the more immediate needs of the company, especially during months with no collections.